Anne and I married early in 1980 and decided to host a Halloween party that year.

 "Believe me, I'm not "Little Red" Lopez.
 I'm one of your biggest fans."

 That was the first Halloween party that I hosted, eventful like everyone else that followed.
-I have another Sean O'Grady story but I will save it for another day.
+I have another Sean O'Grady story but I'll save it for another day.